royyandzakiy/clasp-boilerplate/README.md

     mv *.js ./src
     ```

-7. do edits, then push
+7. do edits, then push to App Script Console
     ```bash
     npm test    # to activate vitest test framework clasp push  # rewrite the app script in console